 THE MILL

 This simple cafe and restaurant offer simple, comforting food to start your day.
 A friendly welcome and an awesome cooked breakfast (among other options, but why would you?) will set you up for a day of adventures on the coast!
-They’re also open for lunches, evening meals at weekends and do an incredible Sunday roast.
+They’re also open for lunches, and evening meals at weekends.

 LUNCH